Art Department - Fall 2025 - Digital Art - Ronaldo Kiel

 Project 1: Portrait (or generic creature head)

-In this project you will design and produce a head for a character.
-The first phase is Modeling.
-I will spent three or four classes working on the modeling.
-You will have to spent about 4 extra hours per week to finish this project.
-Modeling for deformation is a very specific technique that works best if you use quads (polygons with 4 sides) and place edge loops stratigically flowing with the main features of the surfices that you are modeling.
-In this particular case, edge loops around the eyes and mouth will make possible for eyes to blink and for your character to talk.
+You’ll design and produce a head for a character.
+The initial phase involves modeling.
+I’ll allocate three or four classes to this phase.
+You’ll need to dedicate approximately four additional hours per week to complete this project.
+Modeling for deformation is a specialized technique that works best when using quads (polygons with four sides) and strategically placing edge loops that flow seamlessly with the main features of the surfaces you’re modeling.
+In this specific case, edge loops around the eyes and mouth will enable the eyes to blink and allow your character to speak.

 There are two main techniques to model characters.
 The traditional modeling method and the sculpting method.

-In the traditional method, polygons are place in 3D space according to the main features of character using extrusions and other operations to create the surfaces.
-This process is slow but gives a lot of control over the modeling phase.
-The use of quads and the density of the mesh are easy to control from beginning to end.
+In the traditional method, polygons are placed in 3D space based on the main features of a character using extrusions and other operations to create the surfaces.
+This process is slow but provides a high degree of control over the modeling phase.
+The use of quads and the density of the mesh can be easily controlled throughout the process.

 The sculpting method allows for the artist to focus on the creative process, but later the model has to be retopologized for rigging and animation.
 You start with a hight density mesh and sculpt your model adding and removing material as you would with clay.
-Sculpting programs like ZBrush and Mud Box provide very popular work-flows and the advantage of extracting normal maps from the hight density mesh, that can be later applied to the low density mash in order to create detail.
+Sculpting programs like ZBrush and Mud Box provide very popular work-flows.
 The most appealing aspect of this technique is to be able to concentrate on the creative process right at the beginning.
 But later, the re-topology is time consuming, technical, labor intensive and necessary if the model will be rigged for animation.

 You will create a polygonal model of a head from photographs or sketches (one frontal and one profile).
 The photos might have to be adjusted in Photoshop for the facial features to align properly.
 We will be using the traditional modeling method to create this head.
 If you decided to work from sketches of a character from your imagination please present the drawings to me before you start modeling.